 We dig fresh our plants and ship immediately.
 We ship US Mail, Priority shipping.
 You will receive a tracking number once your plants ship.
 All plants will be fine in their packages for up to 3 days after receiving.

 We sell only bare root plants.
 We dip the roots in tera-sorb silicone gel to retain ample moisture for transit and surround with plastic.
 This is superior protection for plants in transit for up to 12 days.

 Upon Receipt Of Your Plants

 Open your plants and inspect the same day received.
 We offer 3 days to report any problems with your order.
 Bare root plants need to be planted within 2-3 days of receiving unless weather-related problems prohibit planting.
 Store in a cool place and keep roots moist and covered with plastic until they can be planted.
 Water for the first week daily after planting.

 Aquarium Drift Wood To Fit a 37-45 Gallon Tank

 Aquarium Wood, There are several types of aquarium wood that can be used in your aquatic habitat.
-This article will be covering a few that are used and also to give you an idea of what you can easily collect yourself and use nature.
-The most beautiful addition to your aquarium beside the aquatic life inside will be your decorative wood.
+This article will be covering a few that are used and also give you an idea of what you can easily collect yourself and use in nature.
+The most beautiful addition to your aquarium, besides the aquatic life inside, will be your decorative wood.

 Aquarium Drift Wood has Several Different Types of Choices.

-If you have a seasonal aquarium, you can also remove the driftwood and use outdoors in your flower beds or rose gardens to give it that western look, Driftwood is just that!
-It's wood that petrifies and washes upon river and streambanks, and it never rots, molds or tarnishes and can be used directly in water or outdoors, no matter the climate.
+If you have a seasonal aquarium, you can also remove the Driftwood and use it outdoors in your flower beds or rose gardens to give it that western look; driftwood is just that!
+It's wood that petrifies and washes upon river and streambanks, and it never rots, molds, or tarnishes and can be used directly in water or outdoors, no matter the climate.
 Aquarium Wood